Darcie is a graduate student who spends her free time writing and learning everything she can about cryptozoology, aliens, and the unusual.

 Steven Schlozman, a Harvard Medical School psychiatrist, also comments on the court jester and how it might feed into the modern vision of a scary clown.
 He said, "Clowns in the Middle Ages, if they didn't make the king laugh, they paid a pretty steep price.
 A lot of the jesters were mutilated to make them smile all the time.
 They would have the muscles cut that enabled the mouth to frown."

-The modern idea of a clown is attributed to Joseph Grimaldi.
-Grimaldi created the classic image of a clown, with the white face makeup and colorful hair, and used a lot of physical comedy in his act.
+The modern idea of a clown is attributed to Joseph Grimaldi, a British actor and pantomimist who lived from 1778 to 1837.
+Grimaldi created the classic image of a clown, with white face makeup and colorful hair, and used a lot of physical comedy in his act.
 However, outside of his act, Grimaldi's life was a series of hardships.
 He suffered from depression, his first wife died in childbirth, and his son, who was also a clown, died of alcoholism at the age of 31.
 In addition, Grimaldi's slapstick routines had left him disabled and permanently in pain.
 He once famously said, "I am grim all day, but I make you laugh at night."

 After his death, Grimaldi's memoirs were edited by Charles Dickens.
 Dickens put his own spin on the lives of Grimaldi and his son, and his version of the account became popular.
 Andrew Stott claims that Dickens' take on the Grimaldis was the beginning of the idea of the scary clown.